-When a good or service is produced, then it becomes accessed (i.e., used or occupied) by an entity or entities in the community and receives one of three access designations.
-The three access designations are: systems access; community access (i.e., "social-access"); or personal access.
-In other words, in the Community, goods and services are accessed under one of three access [designation] categories.
+In Community, goods and services are accessed, including the habitat service operation itself, under one of three access [designation] categories.
+Every economic good or service is articulated and accessed through one of these three access designations.
 Briefly, 'Systems access' exists to maintain, respond to, and strategically improve the functioning of community systems.
-'Community access' refers to those systems that are open to anyone (qualified by their safe operation). "personal access' refers to those systems that are only accessible to individuals or families, and it involves the exclusive use of an item.
+'Community access' refers to those systems that are open to anyone (qualified by their safe operation).
+"Personal access' refers to those systems that are only accessible to individuals or families, and it involves the exclusive use of an item.
+Systems access users use the system for contribution.
+Everyone else, the individual community users, uses the system for personal and common access.